 INTRODUCTION

-Cardiovascular function is essential for overall health and wellbeing, and omega-3 fatty acids play a crucial role in maintaining a strong cardiovascular system.
+Heart health is essential for overall health and wellbeing and omega-3 fatty acids play a crucial role in maintaining a strong cardiovascular system.
 These healthy fats help lower triglyceride levels, reduce blood pressure and prevent blood clot formation, all of which contribute to a lower risk of heart disease and stroke.
-These essential fats are found in fatty fish, flaxseeds and walnuts; omega-3 fatty acids promote your heart health, support proper blood circulation and improve artery function.
-Whether through diet or supplements, increasing omega-3 intake can significantly improve heart health and promote a longer, healthier life.
+These essential fats are found in fatty fish, flaxseeds and walnuts; omega-3 fatty acids promote your heart health, support healthy blood circulation and improve artery function.
+Whether through diet or supplements, increasing omega-3 intake can significantly improve heart health and promote a longer and healthier life.

-Omega-3 fatty acids provide numerous benefits for heart function and vascular health.
+Omega-3 fatty acids provide numerous benefits for heart function and cardiovascular health.
 They help maintain flexible arteries, reduce inflammation and improve cholesterol levels.
 Research shows that regular consumption of omega-3-rich foods can lower the risk of heart attacks and strokes.
 These essential fats also contribute to a balanced heart rhythm, reducing the likelihood of irregular heartbeats.
-By incorporating omega-3s into your diet, you actively support a healthier and more resilient cardiovascular system.
+By incorporating omega-3 fatty acids into your diet, you actively support a healthier and more resilient cardiovascular system.

 LOWERING TRIGLYCERIDE LEVELS